kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 you want.
 Each panels can be resized and configured to display any available _Components_ from the Frama-C kernel and the registered plug-ins.

-The [icon-display] sidebar provides you access to all registered _Components_ and also provides you access to some predefined combination of components as _Views_.
+The [icon-display] sidebar provides an access to all registered _Components_ and also provides access to some predefined combination of components as _Views_.
 When you select a _View_, the Laboratory layout is updated to display the relevant predefined components.
-The main Ivette tool-bar provides you quick access to the _Views_ you already visited.
+The main Ivette toolbar provides a quick access to the _Views_ you already visited.
 You can also duplicate views and configure them independently.

-You can add individual _Components_ from the [icon-display] sidebar into you current laboratory view: double-click a new component to add it with its preferred layout, or right-click to choose which layout to apply on.
+You can add individual _Components_ from the [icon-display] sidebar into your current laboratory view: double-click a new component to add it with its preferred layout, or right-click to choose another registered layout.

 Each component displayed in the Laboratory can be moved or resized from one panel to the others: simply right-click on the _Component_ title bar to show its layout menu.
-Components can also be docked in the status-bar for later use.
+Components can also be docked in the status bar for later use.
-Docked components can also be re-layout by right-clicking them.
+The layout of docked components can changed by right-clicking them.

 You can resize the different panels by dragging the splitters.
 You may resize the two top panels independently from the two bottom panels by dragging the